telepresenceio/telepresence/docs/howtos/outbound.md

 ---
+title: Proxy outbound traffic to my cluster
-description: "Telepresence can connect to your Kubernetes cluster, letting you access cluster services as if your laptop was another pod in the cluster."
+description: Telepresence can connect to your Kubernetes cluster, letting you access cluster services as if your laptop was another pod in the cluster.
+hide_table_of_contents: true
 ---

 # Proxy outbound traffic to my cluster